-At first the idea of incorporating retirement savings into your budget may seem like a challenging task, but in reality a small annual contribution can go a long way.
-Let’s take a look at an example that shows how these small contributions can have a huge impact on your future investment earnings.
+At first, the idea of incorporating retirement savings into your budget may seem like a challenging task, but a small annual contribution can go a long way.
+Let’s take a look at an example that shows how these small contributions can have a huge impact on your future investment earnings

-In this example we will focus on the top image.
 Let’s say you are investing your money into a 401(k) account.
-If you begin to contribute $1,000 annually at the age of 25 for just ten years your 401(k) would accumulate to $157,435 by the age of 65, assuming an 8% rate of return.
+If you begin to contribute $1,000 annually at the age of 25 for just ten years, your 401(k) would accumulate to $157,435 by the age of 65, assuming an 8% rate of return.
 Breaking these numbers down into monthly contributions means that for 10 years you would only need to contribute approximately $84 a month to your 401(k) in order to see this result by age 65.

 Now let’s take a look at the bottom section.

 Although it appears to be a similar situation to the top section, there is major difference in the outcomes.
 Making annual contributions of $1,000 to your 401(k) at the age of 35 for thirty years will result in an account balance of $122,346.
 Even though you assume the same 8% rate of return and your total investment is 3 times the amount of the first example, you will still face a shortfall greater than $30,000 at age 65.
 Choosing to wait ten years until age 35 to invest results in a dramatic difference.